-Geography education is of critical importance in a world where each day brings new challenges to the fragile cultural and environmental stability of the planet.
 Geography is the lens through which we come to understand global and regional conflicts over land, resources, migration, demographics, and the ongoing struggles of humanity.
 It’s important that every generation understands geographical concepts in order to understand the world.
-If you have a passion for geography and enjoy teaching, a degree in geography education is an excellent choice.
+If you have a passion for geography and enjoy teaching, a Geography Education degree is an excellent choice.
 At Wayne State, you’ll research things such as physical landscapes, cultural similarities and differences, and population patterns.
-You’ll learn how to use computer-mapping software, called Geographic Information Systems (GIS), to show and help you understand your findings.
+You’ll learn how to use computer mapping software, called geographic information systems (GIS), to show and help you understand your findings.
 After studying these geographical foundations, you’ll be ready to teach geography in a school setting.

 Percent of recent WSC graduates employed or in graduate school